Sumo Loach Care Guide: The Colorful Territorial Micro Loach

 Can sumo loaches live in a hillstream tank?

 Yes, they’re actually a great addition to hillstream-style setups.
 They appreciate the same strong flow and rocky habitat that hillstream loaches require.
 Just ensure the tank is large enough for both species to establish territories, and provide plenty of caves and visual barriers.
-Hillstream loaches like Sewellia occupy different niches (flat surfaces vs. caves), so they usually coexist well.
+Hillstream loaches like Sewellia occupy different niches (flat surfaces vs. Caves), so they usually coexist well.

 How many sumo loaches should I keep?